brisbanewebdeveloper/wpcf7-vision6/README.md

 ## Requirement

 Contact Form 7 Version 4.4 or later.
-You can still put extra code in `functions.php` by referring the code in `wpcf7-vision6.php` even the version does not match.
+You can still put extra code in `functions.php` by referring the code in `wpcf7-vision6.php` even if the version does not match.

 ## General Setup